 Wates and suicide prevention

-My job at Wates is all about people’s health and safety.
+My job at Wates is all about people’s health, safety and wellbeing.
 It’s something we take extremely seriously as a business, and everyone is committed to our goal of zero harm.
 While we rightly focus on people’s safety on sites and in offices, we also care about their health and wellbeing, and this includes mental health.

 It’s why we now have a network of more than 250 mental health first aiders, who are there to give support to those who need it, completely in confidence and without judgement.
 It’s why we’re also working with organisations like the suicide prevention charity Papyrus, who can help us to look out for the signals that someone may be considering suicide and to help us tackle discussions about suicide with sensitivity.

-My final message to everyone is to increase your awareness of suicide and get involved in being part of a suicide safer community in order help prevent the loss of a life.
-Don’t wait to get involved – like I did – because of the loss of a life.
+Increase your awareness of suicide and get involved in being part of a suicide safer community in order help prevent the loss of a life.

 - If you have been affected by the content of this blog, have concerns about yourself or someone else, please call the Papyrus HOPEline on 0800 068 41 41.